History of Formula One: Ground effect cars and aerodynamic changes for closer racing (2022–2025)

 In 2022, the FIA designed a new set of rules designed to promote "closer racing."
 This mostly included aerodynamic changes.
 Citing a loss of downforce in a trailing car caused by dirty air, the FIA introduced a new type of car designed around using ground effect to create downforce.
 This was the first time ground effect was used since venturi tunnels under cars were banned in 1983.
 In the previous cars, air led off the car in a chaotic pattern, creating "dirty air" that decreased the downforce of the car right behind it.
 The new 2022 car uses ground effect to create downforce, meaning there is less drag and dirty air behind the car.
 This promotes closer racing as it allows attacking cars to get up closer to the leading car, increasing the number of risky overtakes per race.
 This is done by simplifying the exterior of the car and instead using the floor to generate downforce, instead of sending air outwards or under the car into the diffuser.
 A newer front wing is designed to prevent outwash.
 Ground effect features in the car also allow the car to follow leading cars better by decreasing the effect of dirty air on its downforce.
 Bargeboards were eliminated and a newer front wing with simpler endplates to decrease the complexity of aerodynamic components.
 The front wings were also required to directly attach to the nosecone, which has an increased height.
 The wider rear wings are mounted higher, and regulations limit the teams' ability to use exhaust gases to increase downforce.
 The number of aerodynamic upgrades a team can make to the car was decreased, to cut the costs of competing.
 Although the cars used the same 1.6-litre turbocharged V6 hybrid engines from the previous era, the engines also included new sensors and standard components.
 This increases the FIA's ability to monitor the power units.
 However, there were changes made to the type of fuel in the engines.
 In 2022, the percentage of bio-components in fuel increased from 5.75% in previous years to 10%, moving to E10 (ethanol) fuels.
 This is designed to make Formula 1 more sustainable, as well as align better with road car fuel regulations.

 After a slow season beginning dominated by Scuderia Ferrari, Red Bull Racing dominated the season.
 Their drivers Max Verstappen and Sergio Pérez dominated most races.
-The season ended with Verstappen winning the World Driver's Championship and Red Bull winning the Constructor's Championship.
+The season ended with Verstappen winning the World Drivers' Championship and Red Bull winning the Constructors' Championship.
 Verstappen ended the season with 454 points, the highest number of points in one season ever recorded.
 He was 146 points ahead of Charles Leclerc in second place and his teammate Pérez in third.